RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Rule in Browne v Dunn
       - When W is giving evidence and you intend to call evidence that contradicts them, you must put the substance of that contradictory evidence to the witness during cross-examination and give them the opportunity to comment on it.
       - Unfair to deny W the opportunity of explaining a point that will later be used to invite criticism or disbelief in their evidence
-      - Duty for parties to ‘put’ to W any matter that may be used to suggest their evidence is untruthful, unreliable or which contradicts their testimony
+      - Duty for parties to 'put' to W any matter that may be used to suggest their evidence is untruthful, unreliable or which contradicts their testimony
-      - Can be done in a formal manner ‘I put it to you that...’ or it may be done in a more natural, conversational style as part of the general cross examination, such as ‘Isn’t it true that...’
+      - Can be done in a formal manner 'I put it to you that...' or it may be done in a more natural, conversational style as part of the general cross examination, such as 'Isn't it true that...'
       - Failure to observe may result in adverse consequences eg recall W, exclude evidence, jury direction, dismiss jury
   - The Rule in Browne v Dunn
     - If the Rule in Browne v Dunn is not observed, there are several different ways that the Court can deal with the issue:
-      - – Prevent non-compliant party from submitting that opponent’s evidence should not be believed.
+      - – Prevent non-compliant party from submitting that opponent's evidence should not be believed.
       - – Exclude evidence given by a non-compliant party.
       - – Recall Witness: s 46
       - – Allow cross-examination of non-compliant party